Merit Scholarship Programs

 Merit scholars engage intellectually, both inside of the classroom and through extracurricular opportunities, such as guided research and community service.

-Students demonstrate intellectual accomplishment and exceptional potential for academic leadership in a chosen field.
+Recognizes students who demonstrate intellectual accomplishment and exceptional potential for academic leadership.

 Students from North or South Carolina who excel academically, engage their communities, and aspire to become leaders at Duke and beyond.